Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 cakes baked in cake pans and placed on cooling racks

 STEP ELEVEN: Let the cake cool for 30 minutes, and then take it out of the cake pans.
-Set aside on wire racks until completely cooled.

-For the German Chocolate Cake Frosting
+For The German Chocolate Cake Frosting

 STEP ONE: Separate four eggs.
 Slightly beat the yolks.

 STEP TWO: Add the beaten eggs to a medium saucepan along with the evaporated milk, sugar, butter, and vanilla extract.
-Cook over medium heat, stirring regularly, for 12 minutes or until thickened.

 frosting ingredients cooked except coconut and pecan